Monica Aldama

 Monica Aldama (born February 9, 1972) is an American cheerleading coach.
-She is the coach of the co-ed cheerleading team at Navarro College in Corsicana, Texas.
+She was the coach of the co-ed cheerleading team at Navarro College in Corsicana, Texas.

 Education

 A graduate of Corsicana High School, Aldama enrolled at Tyler Junior College where she joined the cheerleading squad.
 She subsequently transferred to the University of Texas at Austin where she earned a BBA in Finance from the McCombs School of Business, and was a member of the Zeta Tau Alpha women's fraternity.
 She went on to graduate from the University of Texas at Tyler with a Master of Business Administration.

 Achievement in coaching

 Under Aldama's leadership, the Navarro College Bulldogs have earned a national reputation for excellence in cheerleading.
-Since 2000, Aldama's squads have won 15 NCA National Championships in their division, in addition to 6 "Grand National" designations.
+Since 2000, Aldama's squads have won 16 NCA National Championships in the Advanced Large Coed Junior College division, and 1 National Championship in the Game Day Open division, in addition to 6 "Grand National" designations.
 Grand National status is bestowed upon the team with the highest overall score in that year's competition.
 Aldama's team also holds the record for the highest score achieved at NCA College Nationals.
 Her cheerleading program has been called a "dynasty" and her athletes refer to her as the "Queen."
-Aldama's success has had her appear on The Ellen DeGeneres Show and Oprah's live tour.
+Aldama has appeared on The Ellen DeGeneres Show and Oprah's live tour.